How do I request Geneticure kits for my office?

 How do I activate my kit?

 Activating your kit initiates the process of a physician overseeing the processing of your request as well as the sample tracking system.
+Your sample will not be processed until you activate your kit, please activate your kit prior to mailing the sample.
 To activate your kit go to the Geneticure User Portal.
 Simply sign in, or for a first time user, register a new account.
 Once you are signed in please click on "Activate a Kit" and follow the prompts.

 What should I do if I forgot to activate my kit before mailing it back?